The activities at this stage must be carefully managed to support the Principles of Procurement.

-The procurement outcome cannot favour or disadvantage a supplier.
+The procurement process cannot unduly favour or disadvantage a supplier.
 It is your responsibility to ensure these requirements are met.

-Access to the ITT should be non-discriminatory and free of charge.
+Access to the ITT and any related documents should be non-discriminatory, generally available and free of charge.

 A quickfire guide for the sections you should include in your ITT, where relevant to your procurement.

-If not using a separate selection stage, ITTs should be issued on request to any interested supplier.
+If you are not using a separate selection stage, ITTs should be issued on request to any interested supplier.
 This can be at any point prior to the tender submission date set.